 On forms where you have enabled E-Signature processing, once the respondent clicks the submit button, they will be taken to the E-Signature request screen.
 Here, they will be required to electronically sign their name, enter a valid email address, and submit their initials (if you have selected the initials option in the configuration).

-The respondent can either use their mouse or finger on a touch-enabled device to sign the form, or they can check the box that says "type your name to sign" in order to use their keyboard and type their signature.
+The respondent can either use their mouse or finger on a touch-enabled device to sign the form, or they can check the box that says "type your name to sign" to use their keyboard and type their signature.
 Once they have completed all the required information, they will need to click on Submit Signed Response.

 As noted in the E-Signature collection box, the respondent's signature will not be accepted until they have clicked the link in the verification email that is sent immediately after they submit their response.

 Once the respondent has signed and submitted their E-Signature, they will receive an email with a verification link to help ensure the authenticity of their signature.
 They will need to click on the link (or copy and paste the link into their browser's URL) to finish the verification process.

-After the respondent has completed this verification, they will receive a final email confirmation, as will the email address listed in the "contact email address" field of the e-signature setup and anyone else who is designated to receive form notifications.
+After the respondent has completed this verification, they will receive a final email confirmation, as will the email address listed in the "contact email address" field of the E-Signature setup and anyone else who is designated to receive form notifications.
 This email will contain a link that allows the respondent and form creator to view a record of the E-Signature.